UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 If you cannot access anything, please see UCL MyAccount - you may need to request a password reset from the Service Desk.

-If you get a host key error message, you will need to delete old host keys.
+If you get a host key error message, you will need to delete old host keys - continue reading!

 #### Remote host identification has changed